s41r4j/simpex/README.md

 ## Usage | [wiki](../../wiki/Getting-Started#usage)

 There are three steps between you and regex pattern you want!
-Follow
+Follow below instatructions as _quick guide_, please chak out _[wiki]()_ for comprehensive usage with examples.

 ### [step 1]: Importing
 - Use the following import statement: